choeffer/360pibot/README.rst

 The documentation is made with Sphinx_ and can be extended or modified as needed for e.g. documenting own projects based on this or if extending functionality of the modules and documenting this.
-The whole documentation is stored in the ``docs/`` folder of the git repository.
+The whole documentation is stored in the ``docs/`` folder.

 Instead of buying an ActivityBot 360° Robot Kit 360_kit_ it is sufficient to buy two Parallax Feedback 360° High-Speed Servos `360_data_sheet`_ , two robot wheels